-What is the impact of heat loads to a refuge chamber and why does it need to be considered?
+What is the impact of heat loads on a refuge chamber, and why does it need to be considered?

 Numerous heat sources affect the internal temperature of a refuge chamber.
-A continuous build-up of heat and humidity is caused by the metabolic activity of occupants, scrubbing processes, electrical equipment and any ambient (external) heat.
+A continuous build-up of heat and humidity is caused by occupants’ metabolic activity, scrubbing processes, electrical equipment, and any ambient (external) heat.

-MineARC Systems take into consideration the mechanisms of heat transfer and internal heat load as well as a combination of thermodynamic modelling, manned and simulated tests, and manufacturer’s specifications to correctly determine refuge chamber cooling requirements.
+MineARC Systems consider the mechanisms of heat transfer and internal heat load as well as a combination of thermodynamic modelling, manned and simulated tests, and manufacturer’s specifications to correctly determine refuge chamber cooling requirements.

 Effects of Heat on the Human Body

-If the body’s cooling mechanisms cannot dissipate heat sufficiently, a number of heat-related illnesses can occur including the following, in ascending order of seriousness:
+If the body’s cooling mechanisms cannot dissipate heat sufficiently, several heat-related illnesses can occur, including the following, in ascending order of seriousness:

 - Transient Heat Fatigue